-With access to large numbers of frontline workers, employers such as Tyson Foods are critical partners in ensuring digital navigator services — or just-in-time supports for device and internet access — are made available to many adults in the U.S.
+According to a Social Impact Study commissioned by Tyson, they found that access to education increases the likelihood of a team member staying with the company by 10X that of nonstudent team members.
+Due to the access they have to frontline workers, employers such as Tyson Foods are critical partners in making digital navigator services — or just-in-time supports for device and internet access to navigate the online world — available to all adults in the U.S.

 Tyson Foods, a member of the Digital US Employer Network Advancing Digital Skills and Equity, has supported diverse workers from across the country with their digital inclusion needs both to succeed at work and to accomplish their personal goals, such as supporting their children in online learning or banking online.

 “Employers need to help close the widening gap between those who have digital skills and those who don’t, and providing digital navigator services bring significant ROI to the employer and the broader community,” said Anson Green, Senior Manager, Economic Opportunity, Tyson Foods.

 Digital navigator services have been thoughtfully embedded into Tyson Foods’s Upward Academy, an ambitious training initiative to upskill its frontline factory and food processing workers and provide basic education services including English as a second language, high school equivalency, digital literacy, financial literacy, and U.S. citizenship.
 Tyson offers classes online or in the plant immediately before and after workers’ shifts, developed digital literacy labs at their factories, and a device loaning program for employees to take tablets home.
 Upward Academy training provides comprehensive supports for digital literacy in orientations and integrates digital skills instruction throughout its trainings.